Harsh-adhikari22/e-com-prototype/README.md

 Download any java editor Intellij or Eclipse.
 Download Maeven(dependency manager).

-Client Side
+Client Side:

+  '''
-  '''cd react
+  cd react
   npm install
   npm run dev (for continuous development)
   OR
-  npm start (to run script 1 time)'''
+  npm start (to run script 1 time)
+  '''

- Server Side
+ Server Side:
   run using the button there in the IDE.

 Tech Used